Things I learned at Pre-Kindergarten

 Brotherly love

 We’re in a bit of a struggle, the boys and I. It’s about putting away toys.
 I’ll admit that I’ve been a little too lax about the whole thing.
 Some days I let it slide.
 Now with the worry of impending classes in the fall and a career on the far horizon, I realized I need help and I wasn’t doing the boys any favors by picking up their toys every other day or so.
 Now I remember more often to stop play and get toys picked up.
 You want to watch a DVD?
 Toys have to be picked up.
-You want a storytime tonight?
+You want a story time tonight?
 You better pick up those toys.
 We’re going somewhere.
 Pick up the toys.
 Since it is my house and one of the little tornadoes isn’t able to pick up after himself quite yet, I pitch in and encourage and help organize the effort.

-Evan became distraught.
+Tornado E became distraught.
 He found a small pile of toys next to the toy organizer.

-Sean refused.
+Tornado S refused.
 And refused.
 And refused.

-Sean started to cry.
+Tornado S started to cry.

-Sean ran over to the trucks and then carried five of them and placed them under the table.
+Tornado S ran over to the trucks and then carried five of them and placed them under the table.

 Sometimes these kids are amazing.